On Multi-Determinant Functors for Triangulated Categories: Determinant Functors on Tensor Triangulated Categories

-admits a Verdier structure (in the sense of Definition \ref{Verdier Structure}). \end{defn}
+admits a Verdier structure (in the sense of Definition \ref{Verdier_Structure}). \end{defn}

-In \cite{keller2002connection}, Keller and Neeman showed that if the tensor product in a triangulated category is decent, then the tensor admits a Verdier structure.
-These were also considered by P.\ May \cite{may2001ttt}.
-Thus, from now on, we assume the tensor structure to satisfy this additional property.
+\begin{rmk} The axioms considered by Keller and Neeman in \cite[Definition 3.1]{keller2002connection} imply that their tensor product admits a Verdier structure.
+(They call such a tensor triangulated category ``decent.'')
+These axioms were previously also considered by P.\ May \cite{may2001ttt}.
+These extra axioms are not included in Balmer's definition of tensor triangulated category \cite{balmer2010ttg,balmer2010sss,balmer2005prime}, nor in Definition~\ref{tt-definition}.
+From now on, we assume the tensor structure satisfies this additional property; however, in order to not cause confusion, we do not modify the definition, but rather add this explicit requirement to the statements when needed.
+(Cf.\ Theorem~\ref{cat_ring_for_tensor_triangulated} below.) \end{rmk}

 \begin{defn} We call a Picard groupoid $(\mathcal{P},\picadd,0)$ a \emph{categorical ring} when there exists a second monoidal structure in the form of a multiexact unital associative map $\picmult\colon\mathcal{P}\times\mathcal{P}\to\mathcal{P}$. \end{defn}